kavin857393/medical-report-ai-agent/README.md

 ---

 ## **Installation**
-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project on your terminal :

 1. **Clone the Repository**:
    ```bash